MBS9/substr/README.md

 | F |   |   |   |   |   |   |
 | E |   |   |   |   |   |   |

-In the elements of each cell contains two natural numbers: l and d.
+The elements of each cell contains two natural numbers: l and d.

 In this document, we will represent these two values inside the tables like this: l, d.
 For example, if a table cell contains `5, 2` that means `l=5` and `d=2`.